Top Asbestos Exposure States in The U.S.

 Between 1999 and 2013, nearly 12,000 residents of Texas passed away from asbestos-related deaths, ranking as one of the highest states for exposure.
 While asbestos naturally occurs at multiple sites in Texas, occupational industries could expose workers to dangerous amounts of the toxin.
 Specifically, the petroleum industry, chemical plants, shipping companies, steel mills, and automobile factories have exposed workers on a regular basis.

 New York ranks as a top state for asbestos exposure.
 New York used asbestos heavily in buildings.
 In New York City, skyscrapers were filled with the toxin throughout insulation and other building materials.
 Between 1999 and 2013, over 12,000 New York citizens passed away from mesothelioma, asbestosis, or lung cancer.
-Major asbestos industries in the state include mining, power plants, shipyards, and construction.
+Major asbestos industries in the state include mining, power plants, ships and shipyards, and construction.
+New York does have a robust VA Healthcare System with it’s flagship facility located in Albany, New York.